backdrop-contrib/reference/README.md

 * switch autocomplete path for entity_id when entity_type changes
 * clear entity id field if the entity type is changed
 * update reference_entity_info_alter to provide info on all core content entities
+* change autocomplete function to use new entity/bundle combo

 ### In progress:

-* change autocomplete function to use new entity/bundle combo
+* Get entity save and load to properly deal with entity-bundle combo.

 ### Things to do: